Enteee/duckpond.ch/_posts/2020-08-10-disable-reMarkable-touchscreen-with-evkill.md

 Since reMarkable has introduced page flips using swipe gestures, it happens a lot that I unintentionally change page while writing.
 They must have put some detection for this into their software, but for whatever reason this does not work for me on my device [^1].
-This is why I'd like to be able to disable the capcitive sensor behind the screen by a button press.
+This is why I would like to be able to disable the capcitive sensor behind the screen by a button press.
 [In a previous post I already showed how we can toggle flight mode with the hardware buttons][reMarkable-hacking].
 This time we will reuse the same script.
 But